Firestark/project/README.md

 ## Getting started

 1. Setup a virtual host pointing to the index.php inside the client directory.
-2. In client/index.php correct the 'base url' on line 13 (currently it's: 'http://firestark-project').
+2. In client/config.php correct the BASE URL.
 3. Make sure the app can write inside the client/storage directory.
 3. Run composer install inside the client directory.